Chiang Hung

-Chiang Hung was inhabited mainly by Tai Lü people, a branch of the Shans or Tai, hence its other name Meung Lu.
+Chiang Hung, also called Moeng Lü or Sipsong Panna, was a Tai Lü kingdom located in present-day Xishuangbanna, China.
 Its capital was the city of Chiang Hung, modern Jinghong.
 The kingdom, in its most powerful state in the 13th century, covered a large area before being subjugated by neighboring powers such as the Yuan dynasty, the Lan Na kingdom, and the Konbaung dynasty.
 Chinese dynasties recognized the local leaders as tusi of Cheli (車里宣慰使).

 History

 The history of the state can be divided in two periods: